-Cart Abandonment isn’t a problem – it’s an opportunity.
-Here’s how you can use cart abandonment emails to re-engage abandoning visitors and maximise your ROI.
+Cart abandonment isn’t a problem – it’s an opportunity.
+Here’s how you can use cart abandonment emails to re-engage abandoning visitors and maximize your ROI.

-Not only is it damn frustrating – it’s also costly for your business.
+Not only is it damn frustrating, but it is also costly for your business.
 It’s estimated that abandoned carts are worth $4 trillion a year to retailers.
-Yep, that’s trillion.

 Even if you divvied up this purported $4 trillion between every retailer, that’s a fair chunk of cash for your business.
 But here’s the good part – if you’re willing to get smart about it – more of that cash is destined for your bank account than your rivals.

 It’s worthwhile quickly getting some perspective on the whole cart abandonment issue.
-Not everyone who abandons cart is intending on making purchase in the first place.
-However, vitally, a fair amount of them are genuinely thinking about buying (if not straight away): research from Business Insider suggested that 63% of of abandoned cart revenue is potentially recoverable ‘by savvy online retailers’.
+Not everyone who abandons their cart is intending on making a purchase in the first place.
+However, vitally, a fair amount of them are genuinely thinking about buying (if not straight away): research from Business Insider suggested that 63% of abandoned cart revenue is potentially recoverable.

-As a result, as Business Insider so nicely puts it, cart abandonment isn’t a problem – it’s a huge opportunity.
+As a result, cart abandonment isn’t a problem – it’s a huge opportunity.
 Just think, if you could recover just a third of that 63% of revenue, you’d be laughing all the way to the bank.

 Why do visitors abandon your site?